-115.321 Evidence protocol and forensic medical examinations Auditor Overall Determination: Meets Standard Auditor Discussion The RJDC Policy Manual addresses this standard and in addition to the other requirements, states that forensic medical examinations will be completed at no financial cost to the victim.
+115.321 Evidence protocol and forensic medical examinations

+The RJDC Policy Manual addresses this standard and in addition to the other requirements, states that forensic medical examinations will be completed at no financial cost to the victim.
 The exams shall be conducted by Sexual Assault Forensic Examiners or Sexual Assault Nurse Examiners.
 Additionally, the Policies direct staff to cooperate with investigations.
-The facility has an agreement with the Medical college of Virginia (MCV) for the provision of medical examinations related to sexual abuse/assault.
-At the time of the audit the facility was able to produce electronic mail communications which outline an agreement with MCV and the YWCA to provide victim advocacy services that include but are not limited to accompaniment to forensic examinations, counseling, crisis hotline, and training for staff and residents.
+The facility has an agreement with the Medical college of Virginia (MCV) for the provision of medical examinations related to sexual abuse and sexual assault.
+The auditor reviewed electronic mail communications which outlined the agreement with MCV and the YWCA to provide victim advocacy services that include but are not limited to accompaniment to forensic examinations, counseling, crisis hotline, and training for staff and residents.
 There have been no forensic examinations conducted during this audit period.
 The facility only conducts administrative investigations related to sexual abuse investigations.
 Virginia Department of Juvenile Justice also investigates allegations of sexual abuse.
 The Richmond City Police Department has the responsibility for conducting all criminal investigations including those regarding sexual abuse.
-It is the recommendation of this auditor that the facility work diligently to secure a signed agreement with the Police Department as evidence to support compliance with this standard.
-It is unknown whether the Police Department follows a uniform evidence protocol that is developmentally appropriate for youth when conducting sexual abuse investigations.
 The RJDC Operations Manual requires that all residents who experience sexual abuse have access to forensic medical examinations without financial cost to the victim.
 The manual also requires that where possible the forensic examinations are conducted by a Sexual Assault Forensic Examiner (SAFE) or a Sexual Assault Nurse Examiner (SANE).
+When a SAFE or SANE is not available a qualified medical practitioner performs forensic medical examinations.
+Efforts to provide access to a SAFE or SANE are documented by the facility.
+There have been no forensic examinations conducted in the past 12 months.
+The facility attempts to make a victim advocate available to the victim, in person or by other means.
+This is supported by the facility's relationship with the YWCA which was confirmed by the presentation and review of a Memorandum of Understanding.
+The agreement verified that the YWCA would provide victim advocacy to residents of the facility who experience sexual abuse.
+The Manual also requires that if a center or community partner is not able to provide victim advocacy services that facility shall make the services available by a qualified agency staff member.
+Additionally, the manual requires that as requested by the victim, the victim advocate or qualified agency staff member, shall accompany and support the victim through the forensic medical examination process and investigatory interviews and shall provide emotional support, crisis intervention, information, and referrals.

-When a SAFE or SANE are documented by the facility.
-There have been no forensic examinations conducted in the past 12 month Evidence relied upon to make auditor determination: • Memoranda of Understanding between RJDC and YWCA and Memorandum of Understanding between RJDC and Richmond Behavioral Health Authority • RJDC Operations Manual • Interviews with staff Interviews with PREA Coordinator RJDC Pre-Audit Questionnaire
+- Memoranda of Understanding (MOU) between RJDC and YWCA and MOU between RJDC and Richmond Behavioral Health Authority

+- RJDC Operations Manual

+- · Interviews with staff

+- Interviews with PREA Coordinator

+- RJDC Pre-Audit Questionnaire